-Roman style fried artichokes recipe inspired by the infamous fried artichokes in the Jewish Ghetto in Rome.
+Roman style fried artichokes recipe inspired by the famous fried artichokes in the Jewish Ghetto in Rome.
 Baby artichokes are gently fried in olive oil and seasoned simply with sea salt and lemon juice.

 Oh if I still had the photo from our trip to Rome.
 One of the first places we had to go to was the Jewish Ghetto.
 A small village outside of the hustle of tourists.